Project Description/Mission StatementÂ

 Where will I be volunteering?

-• We volunteer at an elementary school in Houston’s Fifth Ward, a historically underserved area in terms of education and healthcare.
-The school is a short drive from UH (only around ten minutes) and carpools are available!
-We also volunteer at CHAT, an organization based in Southwest Houston that is dedicated to advancing the health of the immigrant and refugee populations it serves.
+- We volunteer at a library in Houston’s Fifth Ward, a historically underserved area in terms of education and healthcare.
+The library is a short drive from UH (less than 10 minutes) and carpools are available!
+We also volunteer at community events around the city.